-We will reduce the Totally Unable to Work Benefit, Partially Unable to Work Benefit, Permanent Incapacity Reset Benefit and Bed Confinement Benefit if the Life Insured receives other payments through:
+We will also reduce the Totally Unable to Work Benefit, Partially Unable to Work Benefit, Permanent Incapacity Reset Benefit and Bed Confinement Benefit if the Life Insured receives other payments through:

-- any other individual or group disability income insurance, credit or mortgage insurance not disclosed at the time of initial underwriting, any increase in benefits or reinstatement of the Policy; - workers' compensation, common law or statute where payments are in respect of a disability of the Life Insured and in calculating the payment the relevant organisation did not, or could not, take into account payments due under the Income Protection Plan: - any other payments which the Life Insured receives in relation to their employment/occupation, including payments or rebates relating to or referrable to loss of income, loss of earning capacity or any other economic loss.
-Some examples of the types of payments that we would not offset include oneoff retention payments and investment returns on shares as a result of employment; - any Earnings when the Totally Unable to Work Benefit is payable; or - any sick leave exceeding 20 days during the Claim Period, whether or not the Life Insured has chosen to use the sick leave.
-If the Life Insured elects not to use any sick leave after the end of the Waiting Period. any sick leave entitlement exceeding 20 days will be offset against the Totally Unable to Work Benefit or Partially Unable to Work Benefit.
-We will not apply any further offset from any sick leave unless the Life Insured accrues new sick leave entitlement during the Claim Period.
-Where this applies, the offset will only be applied from the new sick leave entitlement.
+- any other individual or group disability income insurance, credit or mortgage insurance not disclosed at the time of initial under writing, any increase in benefits or reinstatement of the Policy; - workers' compensation, common law or statute where payments are in respect of a disability of the Life Insured and in calculating the payment the relevant organisation did not, or could not, take into account payments due under the Income Protection Plan; - any other payments which the Life Insured receives in relation to their employment/occupation, including payments or rebates relating to or referrable to loss of income, loss of earning capacity or any other economic loss.
+Some examples of the types of payments that we would not offset include one off retention payments and investment returns on shares as a result of employment; and - any sick leave taken by the Life Insured.

 If any of the other payments above are received as a lump sum, we will only reduce what we pay to you by the portion of the lump sum relating to loss of income, loss of earning capacity or any other economic loss, for the corresponding period you were entitled to the Totally Unable to Work Benefit or Partially Unable to Work Benefit.
 The lump sum amount will be converted to a monthly amount based on 1% of the lump sum per month.
 The disability payment will be calculated taking this figure into account for a maximum of eight years.
 You must provide to us the breakdown of the lump sum received as soon as reasonably practicable.
 This should include the portions of the lump sum relating to loss of income, loss of earning capacity or any other economic loss and any other information we reasonably require.
-Where you do not provide enough information for us to reasonably identify the breakdown of the lump sum payment received, we will, acting reasonably, determine the lump sum amount relating to or referrable to loss of income, loss of earning capacity or any other economic loss for the purpose of calculating the offset amount.
+Where you do not provide enough information for us to identify the portions of the lump sum relating to loss of income, loss of earning capacity or any other economic loss, we will, acting reasonably, determine the portions of the lump sum amount relating to or referrable to loss of income, loss of earning capacity or any other economic loss for the purpose of calculating the offset amount.